Discount pricing strategies can help you encourage customers to buy and, if done correctly, will increase your store’s revenue.

 The converse to a broad offer is a targeted offer.

-Targeted offers are mostly aimed towards previous customers to encourage a repeat purchase.
+Targeted offers are mostly aimed toward previous customers to encourage a repeat purchase.

 But if your email tool supports it, you can also target specific customers that have satisfied certain criteria like “visited a specific product page in the last 48 hours”.